Ecclesiastes

 Is death final?

 The reader interested in the context of a verse will quickly note the deathblow to the argument the author of the SAB makes in verse 21.
 How on earth the author of the SAB can ranks these verses under “Yes, death is final” is beyond my limited brainpower.
 Solomon makes the opposite argument actually.
 He argues that both man and beast die, no difference here.
-But what the fools, the atheists, don't see is the difference: a beast has no eternal soul, his spirit dies with him.
+But what is not seen is the difference: a beast has no eternal soul, his spirit dies with him.
 But the soul of man goes upward to meet his Maker.
-Because everyone will have to give account, Eccl.
-12:14.
+Because everyone will have to give account, chapter 12:14.
 And it is clear it does not happen in this life, but it will happen says Solomon, when the soul of man goes upward.

 20 All go unto one place; all are of the dust, and all turn to dust again.